Learn How To Clean Your Stainless Steel Appliances

 Run your fingers across the stainless steel and determine which way the grain is going.
 (Yes, just like wood, your stainless steel has grain!)
 Start at the top of the appliance and wash in the direction of the grain.
 If the grain is going side to side, use a sideways motion to wash, eliminating any risk of scratching the surface.
 If your grain is top to bottom, move your sponge up and down for a careful but deep clean.

-Step 3: Rinse and dry
+Step 3: Rinse and Dry Your Appliances

 Once you’re done washing the coating of your stainless steel appliance, make sure to rinse any excess residue and then dry the surface down thoroughly with a cloth.
 Doing so will prevent any water spots (created from water minerals drying on the surface) from showing up when you’re done, creating more headaches than you started with.